gustavocardenasj/analysis_mbt/README.md

 Rotation (and alignment) of molecular structures AND molecular orbitals

-Writing (Gaussian) Cube files containing MO or ESP volumetric data
+Writing (Gaussian) Cube files containing MO or electron density volumetric data

 ...